alexyin2/Naive-Bayes_Python_Not_Using_sklearn/README.md

 2. We will show the formula below, using the example of detecting if we should spam an e-mail when it contains specific words.
 ![image](https://github.com/alexyin2/Naive-Bayes_Python_Not_Using_sklearn/blob/master/Image/NaiveBayesTheory.png)
 3. The example showned above doestn't mean that we can only use discreate variables.
 We can also use continuous variables, just remember that the prior probability is turned into a probability distribution, same as what we've learned in Bayesian Theory.
+***
+## Dealing with 0 probabilites
+1. If you've done some practice on real data, you may notice that there's a problem in Naive Bayes.
+2. When one of the probabilites is 0, the whole posterior will become 0.
+3. One way to deal with this kind of situation it to use the add-one smoothing, aka Laplace smoothing.
+4. We will show how this solution works.